chrislewisdev/chrislewisdev/_posts/2018-07-14-the-key-board-to-happiness.md

 description: A blog version of my lightning talk about keyboards.
 ---

+*This post is a written version of my lightning talk of the same name.
+You can also [watch a recording of the talk on YouTube](https://youtu.be/9iKCUqLqCl8?t=580).*

 Let's talk about happiness.

 Happy developers are better developers, right?
 If you're feeling stressed or upset, it only makes it more difficult for you to do your best work.